rarible/protocol/docs/union-sdk.md

 Few more things:

-1. If you're wondering what's "staging" in `createRaribleSdk` it's environment parameter.
+1. If you're wondering what's "staging" in `createRaribleSdk` it's an environment parameter.
 We have four options here:

    * `prod` (mainnet)
    * `dev` (ropsten)
    * `staging` (rinkeby)
    * `e2e` (you probably won't use this)

    The difference between them is the chain Id and the Rarible API endpoint.

-2. If you're creating any sort of blockchain application which will interact with users you'll still need to implement connect metamask button in order to get their wallet connected.
+2. If you're creating any sort of blockchain application which will interact with users you'll still need to implement connect Metamask button in order to get their wallet connected.

 ## Metamask integration with Rarible